 According to Theravada tradition Bhante received ordination in 1987.
-He was educated in the University of Dhaka in Pali Literature and Philosophy, studied Tripitaka for nine years in Moanoghar Pali College and acquired Sutta, Binaya and Abhidhamma Titles from Bangladesh Sanskrit and Pali Education Board in 1991.
+He was educated in the University of Dhaka in Buddhist Studies and Philosophy, studied Tripitaka for nine years in Moanoghar Pali College and acquired Sutta, Binaya and Abhidhamma Titles from Bangladesh Sanskrit and Pali Education Board in 1991.
 In 1994 he undertook a pilgrimage to India and Thailand.

-1998-2000 He taught Theravada Buddhism at Lotus Lantern International Buddhist Center, in Seoul and later moved to Kanghwa-do (worked as mentor), and exclusively involved in Vipassana meditation that helped people to incorporate the physical health and mental wellbeing.
+1998-2000 He taught Theravada Buddhism at Lotus Lantern International Meditation Center in Seoul and later moved to Kanghwa-do (worked as mentor), and exclusively involved in Vipassana meditation that helped people to incorporate the physical health and mental wellbeing.
 He did collaborate with social workers and psychiatric professionals to discuss treatment ideas and progress.

 He also helped to establish and then became the first non-Korean Incumbent of the Sang Youn Sa Zen Center in Suri Mountain, Gunpo-si.
 It was founded by the Zen master Dr. Ki Youn Lee Sunim where he trained his non-Korean students.
 He also undertook a pilgrimage to Singapore and Thailand.